 - I like to use jumbo 16/20 size shrimp for this recipe, but you could use any size really.

-- I leave the tails on when I make shrimp adds extra flavor and looks pretty when cooked.
+- I leave the tails on when I make shrimp usually.
+Adds extra flavor and has a pretty presentation.

 - I buy frozen shrimp already deveined.

 - I use fresh broccoli, but you can use frozen.
-Just make sure to that it first and pat it dry before cooking.
+Just make sure to thaw them first and pat it dry before cooking.